Area: Shikoku｜Taiken Japan

 Interested in art?
 Nature? or Both?
 There is a perfect trip for you: Setouchi Triennale.
 An outdoor contemporary art exhibition, Setouchi Triennale, which was launched in 2010, is held for its third time, this year, on the islands of Setouchi in south-western part of Japan.
 More information just a click away!

 August 20, 2016

-Certain journeys that one may undertake in the course of a lifetime remain more vivid than others.
-As we walk through the streets of our hometowns, it is sometimes easy to forget the details of the landscape around us.
-Recently presented with the opportunity to extend my stay in western Japan after a short business trip to Osaka, I chose to venture to Shikoku (四国) the smallest of Japan’s 4 main islands and, until fairly recently, certainly the most remote.
-At the suggestion of a close friend, I was persuaded to visit Kochi (高知) which is the principle city in the prefecture of the same name.
+Recently presented with the opportunity to extend my stay in western Japan after a short business trip to Osaka, I chose to venture to Shikoku, the smallest of Japan’s 4 main islands and, until fairly recently, certainly the most remote.
+At the suggestion of a close friend, I was persuaded to visit Kochi, which is the principal city in the prefecture of the same name.

 May 22, 2016